Primary Focal Palmar

 Topical antiperspirants can be very effective, but are limited by irritation that is caused by the formation of hydrochloric acid in a chemical reaction between the aluminum chloride and sweat present on the skin surface.
 Application on a very dry, nonoccluded skin surface can reduce this irritation substantially.

 Generally, it's recommended that prescription antiperspirants containing aluminum chloride be applied before sleep (when sweating is at its most minimal) and washed off 6 to 8 hours later.
-Skin should be completely sweat-free before product application -- a cool blow drier may be used if necessary.
+Skin should be completely sweat-free before product application -- a cool blow drier or towel may be used, if necessary.
 Washing the skin before application is not necessary and may actually lead to greater irritation.
 If skin irritation occurs, topical hydrocortisone cream treatment is often recommended.
 In the absence of skin irritation, the antiperspirant should be applied every night for 1 week until sweating is reduced.
 Once the antiperspirant has taken effect, the period between treatment re-application may be extended to once per week, or less frequently, as long as desired results are maintained.

 In addition to simple tap water iontophoresis, clinicians have also used iontophoresis to deliver anticholinergics and other drugs to areas affected by hyperhidrosis.
 This may increase the duration of dryness.